-Founded on July 18, 1968 by Robert Noyce and Gordon Moore, Intel manufactures the Intel computer processors, Intel Overdrive CPU upgrades, networking devices, and is considered by most to be 'the' company that has influenced the hardware market.
+Founded on July 18, 1968, by Robert Noyce and Gordon Moore, Intel manufactures the Intel computer processors, Overdrive CPU upgrades, and networking devices.
+Its technologies have had a dominating influence on the technology industry.

 |Alt Number:||(800) 628-8686|